zlatanvasovic/dotfiles/README.md

 ## Shell support

 These dotfiles are meant to be used with Bash 4+.
 Also, your shell should support colors so everything works well.
-I'm trying to improve scripts so you won't need the shell with color support.
+I'm going to improve scripts so you won't need the shell with color support.

 These dotfiles aren't for Zsh, but some scripts may work as Zsh accepts Bash